 Introduction

-As urban areas expand, the demand for pest control services continues to rise.
+With growing urbanization and climate change, the demand for pest control services continues to rise rapidly.

 Job Responsibilities